binomialhq/poly/doc/SPECIFICATION.md

 Not unlike the original RFC specification, paths consisting of a sequence of forward slashes, such as `///`, are valid paths.
-This is especially true given that paths can be parametrized by templates, since templates can be replaced by empty values.
+This is especially true given that paths can be parametrized by Path Templates, since Path Templates can be replaced by empty values.

 ### Verbs